Disk patterns, quasi-duality and the uniform bounded diameter conjecture: Uniform quasi-duality for discrete extremal width

 \subsection{Polygonal subdivision graph}

-Recall that a CW complex $Y$ is a \textit{subdivision} of a CW complex $X$ if $X = Y$ and every closed cell of $Y$ is contained in a closed cell of $X$.
+Recall that a CW complex $Y$ is a \textit{subdivision} of a CW complex $X$ if the underlying topological spaces (which for simplicity we still denote by $X$ and $Y$) are the same, and every closed cell of $Y$ is contained in a closed cell of $X$.
 We define a \textit{polygon} $P$ as a finite CW complex homeomorphic to a closed disk that contains one 2-cell, with at least three 0-cells. $P$ is called $n$-gon if it has $n$ 0-cells.
 We will also call 0-cells, 1-cells and 2-cells the {\em vertices, edges} and {\em faces} respectively.

 \begin{defn} Let $P$ be a polygon.
 A \textit{polygonal subdivision} of $P$ is a subdivision $\mathcal{R}(P)$ that decomposes the polygon $P$ into $m \geq 2$ closed 2-cells